 What are the benefits?

 Ice skating improves balance, circulation, coordination, and strength.
-Therapeutic Skating instructors guide skaters in an adaptive and supporting environment.
-Individuals progress and explore the sport of figure skating at their own rate, building confidence in pursuit of a new lifelong activity.
+Adaptive/Therapeutic Skating instructors guide skaters in an adaptive and supporting environment.
+Individuals progress and explore the sport of figure skating at their own rate, building confidence in the pursuit of a new lifelong activity.

 Many family members enjoy seeing their skater develop and progress in the sport of figure skating and have also come to enjoy the company of others in the program.
 They have served as wonderful resources and support for each other.